 If you’ve read our article about choosing the right heat pump, and you want to know more, we’re going to explore 4 things you should consider next.

-1. Your current heating load
+1. Your current heating and cooling load

 Your heating load is the amount of heating that your home needs - largely based on your home’s size - in order to maintain the indoor temperature at established levels.
 If you’re buying and installing a heat pump in B.C., and you want to be eligible for a rebate, it needs to be your primary heating system, with the capacity to heat a minimum of 50% of your home to 21ºC for the entire heating season.